Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 If you'd like to customize how a specific type of field renders in your form, such as Checkbox or Single-Line Text, you can pass your own _field factory_.

 Similar to JSS' _component factory_, the field factory maps a given Sitecore Forms field type into an implementing React component.
-The _default field factory_ is used if no other is passed, and thus the default form field implementations will be used.
+If you do not pass a different field factory, the application uses the _default field factory_, and therefore the default form field implementations.
 Here's an example:

 ```jsx
 // start from scratch (empty field factory)